fpjspro/fingerprintjs.com/content/index/ecommerce.md

   cards:
     - icon: /img/uploads/account_fraud.png
       title: "Identify Malicious Users Out to Steal PII "
-      content: "End account takeovers by attaching a unique identity to all visitors on your website, even if they are browsing in incognito mode. "
+      content: "End account takeovers by attaching a unique identity to visitors to your website, even if they are browsing in incognito mode. "
     - icon: /img/uploads/payment_processing.png
       title: Reduce Chargebacks Linked to CNP Fraud
       content: "Reduce your chargeback rates by detecting and preventing purchases